 - You do not feel a pulse or thrill in your fistula or graft.

 - You have pain or numbness in your access arm.

 - There is bleeding from your fistula or graft.

 - Your access site:

-- Feels warmer or colder
+- o Feels warmer or colder

-- Looks red
+- o Looks red

-- Is more swollen than normal
+- o Is more swollen than normal